xyflow/react-flow-docs/docs/guides/migrate-to-v10.md

 sidebar_position: 8
 ---

 Welcome to React Flow v10!
-With the latest major version update, there are coming many new features but also some breaking changes.
+With the major version update, there are coming many new features but also some breaking changes.

 ## New Features